Chancoin-core/CHANCOIN/contrib/README.md

 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Litecoin tests.
+Utilities to generate test vectors for the data-driven Chancoin tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
 This script attempts to download and verify the signature file SHA256SUMS.asc from chancoin.org.